vic-cheung/aki-forecaster/README.md

     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module
+    │   │
+    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   │
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   │
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
+    │   │
+    │   │
+    │   │
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
     │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │                     predictions
-        │
-        │
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    ├── spec-file.txt      <- Create an identical virtual environment. `conda install --name myenv --file spec-file.txt`

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>